 Robinson’s rim protection and ability to generate extra possessions on the offensive glass have been a huge part of the Knicks’ success over the last few years.

-Brown adds that in some ways, the strategy can work in New York’s favor.
+Brown adds that in some ways, the intentional fouling strategy can work in New York’s favor.

 If they want to start fouling him, that’ll get us closer to the bonus, and so that’s the time for us to go back to him,” he said, according to Kristian Winfield of the New York Daily News.

-The Knicks had 30 free throw attempts against 19 Hawks attempts in Game 1, some of which had to do with Atlanta putting itself into the bonus to send Robinson to the line.
+The Knicks had 30 free throw attempts against 19 for the Hawks in Game 1, some of which had to do with Atlanta putting itself into the bonus to send Robinson to the line.

 We have more from the Knicks/Hawks series:

-• Onyeka Okongwu is also available for the Hawks, per Stefan Bondy of the New York Post (Twitter link), after previously being listed as questionable due to knee inflammation.
-Okongwu was productive in his minutes in Game 1, scoring 19 points and hitting four of his six threes.
-His presence is a welcome sight for the Hawks, who are already thin at the center position after the injury to Jock Landale.
+• Onyeka Okongwu is available for the Hawks, per Stefan Bondy of the New York Post (Twitter link), after previously being listed as questionable due to knee inflammation.
+Okongwu was productive in his 37 minutes in Game 1, scoring 19 points and hitting four of his six three-pointers.
+His presence is a welcome sight for the Hawks, who are thin at the center position as a result of Jock Landale‘s ankle injury.

-• Due to the Hawks‘ aforementioned frontcourt depth, or lack thereof, the team turned to Mouhamed Gueye to be the primary backup center behind Okongwu in Game 1, and he managed to hold his own, Lauren Williams writes for the Atlanta Journal-Constitution.
+• Due to the Hawks‘ aforementioned frontcourt depth – or lack thereof – the team turned to Mouhamed Gueye as their primary backup center behind Okongwu in Game 1, and he managed to hold his own, Lauren Williams writes for the Atlanta Journal-Constitution.
 While Gueye didn’t put up impressive box score numbers, he didn’t allow Karl-Anthony Towns to bully him down low.
-Williams writes that with Okongwu dealing with knee inflammation, the Hawks may need Gueye to play more than the 10.5 minutes he saw on Saturday.
+With Okongwu dealing with knee inflammation, the Hawks may need Gueye to play more than the 10.5 minutes he saw on Saturday, Williams observes.